-For me, I think I’d describe most of my days as… an organized chaos.
+For me, the rest of the time, I think I’d describe most of my days as… organized chaos.
 Not just the mess around the house, but the emotions and relationships and stuff and planning and traveling and doing and oh my goodness everything.

 It’s frantic and all over the place, but also, sure, a little tiny bit organized- for the most part, I know what’s going on and where things are.